-Located on the second floor, the cash card loader will allow you to replenish your LU ID card.
+Located on the second floor in the "Learning Commons", the OneCard loader will allow you to replenish your LU ID card.
 You can redeem money from your card throughout the campus at various photocopiers, printers, vending machines, coffee shops and the cafeteria.

 New equipment has been placed in the Microform section of the second floor, which gives you the option of converting pages on microform to .pdf documents.

 Photocopiers are available on the second floor.
-Your student photo ID card serves as your photocopy card.
-Visit the Circulation Desk to add money to your card, or do it yourself on the machine in the photocopy area.
-With a card, the cost per page is 8 cents.
+Your student photo ID card (OneCard) serves as your photocopy card.
+Visit the OneCard Loading machine in the Learning Commons to add money to your card, or online at Lul.ca/onecard.

 Printers are located in the Learning Commons on the second floor.
 Printing is available in black & white or colour.

-You can print from workstations in the Learning Commons, or from a wireless device at http://web2print.laurentian.ca
+You can print from workstations in the Learning Commons.

-You may buy various types of small equipment and supplies, such as memory sticks and pens from a machine placed just inside the library entrance, second floor.
+You may buy various types of small equipment and supplies, such as memory sticks and pens from a machine placed by the photocopiers - second floor.